Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 SUSE offers a continuous stream of software security patches and updates for your product.
 They can be installed using tools available with your desktop or by running the YaST online update module.
 This section describes how to update the system from the GNOME desktop using the Package Updater.

 Contrary to the YaST Online Update module, the GNOME Package Updater not only offers to install patches from the update repositories, but also new versions of packages that are already installed.
 (Patches fix security issues or malfunctions; the functionality and version number is usually not changed.
-New versions of a package increase the version number and usually add functionality or introduce major changes.)
+New versions of a package increase the version number and add functionality or introduce major changes.)

 Whenever new patches or package updates are available, GNOME shows a notification in the notification area or on the lock screen.